-- A. Natural disasters. - 1.
-10 points will be assigned if 51 percent or more of the proposed project cost is for repair or replacement of an existing public water system damaged or destroyed by a natural disaster.
-In order to be assigned these points, the project must be located in an area declared a federal or state natural disaster area, and a description of the public water
+A. Natural disasters.

+1. 10 points will be assigned if 51 percent or more of the proposed project cost is for repair or replacement of an existing public water system damaged or destroyed by a natural disaster.
+In order to be assigned these points, the project must be located in an area declared a federal or state natural disaster area, and a description of the public water system damaged or destroyed by the natural disaster must be submitted along with a statement that other state or federal disaster relief is not sufficient to meet the costs of the project.

-- 20 points will be assigned for systems affected by drought for projects that will result in interconnections with other systems or for upgrades to existing systems to address drought related problems. - 20 points will be assigned to address systems prone to flooding that will result in interconnections with other systems or for upgrades to existing systems to address flood related problems. - B. Consolidation. - 1.
-20 points will be assigned if the proposed project provides necessary infrastructure upgrades to a primary water system, allowing it to continue or expand service as a regional water supplier. - 2.
+- 2. 20 points will be assigned for systems affected by drought for projects that will result in interconnections with other systems or for upgrades to existing systems to address drought related problems. - 3.
+20 points will be assigned to address systems prone to flooding that will result in interconnections with other systems or for upgrades to existing systems to address flood related problems.

+B. Consolidation.

+- 1. 20 points will be assigned if the proposed project provides necessary infrastructure upgrades to a primary water system, allowing it to continue or expand service as a regional water supplier. - 2.
 20 points will be assigned for consolidation of public water systems, where at least one of the systems has demonstrated technical, managerial and financial capacity with respect to the National Primary Drinking Water Regulations.
 This would include newly formed regional water suppliers (generally water districts), which will allow small water systems within their boundaries to consolidate. - 3.
 10 points will be assigned for consolidation of public water systems where the proposed project will result in a regional management system responsible for the day-to-day operation of the water system, where the management system has the required technical, managerial and financial capacity to meet the National Primary Drinking Water Regulations.
 If the project meets the criteria for the points under item V.B.4., points under these criteria will not be awarded. - 4.
 20 points will be assigned if the proposed project will result in a new water distribution system or existing distribution system upgrade to meet the standards of a regional water supplier for the purpose of consolidation. - C. Security.
 10 points will be assigned for eligible security measures.
-Eligible security measures include vulnerability assessments, emergency response plans, fencing, security cameras and lights, motion detectors, secure chemical and fuel storage, security hatches and access panels, and cross-connection control.

-- D. Board Member or City Council Member Training.
+Eligible security measures include vulnerability assessments, emergency response plans, fencing, security cameras and lights, motion detectors, secure chemical and fuel storage, security hatches and access panels, and cross-connection control. - D. Board Member or City Council Member Training.
 10 points will be assigned if 50 percent of the governing body has received training related to the operation and management of the water utility. - E. Asset Management.
 10 Points will be assigned if the system has completed an asset inventory, including the condition and age of assets, for all critical assets in their system and has incorporated replacement schedules into annual and capital improvement budgets.